 Although documented proof does not exist, some believe the pagoda is 2,600 years’ old, which makes it the oldest pagoda in the world.
 Historians believe the Pagoda was built between the 6th and 10th centuries, by the Mon people.

-You can’t help but be awe-inspired but also saddened as it is a shame that just a small amount of this opulence isn’t spent on the locals that are in dire need of most things.
+You can’t help but be awe-inspired and also saddened, as it is a shame that just a small amount of this opulence isn’t spent on the locals, which are in dire need of most things.

 After Day 3 in Burma, my observations are that if you’re a tourist, Burma is expensive.

 There is a tourist price and a local price for everything.
 Depending on the service or attraction, the tourist price can be 10 times the local price.

 Sometimes it feels that the locals believe tourists are approaching dollar signs – they smile warmly whilst ripping you off.
 The government certainly does a good job of this…there are billboards everywhere stating “Look after our tourists and make them welcome” and “Warmly Welcome & Take Care of Tourists”.
 On the flip side, the government fleeces a tourist’s purse at every opportunity!